-June 2022 is proclaimed as the 7th annual Immigration Heritage Month.
-To stand with immigrants and celebrate their invaluable contributions, we’ve put together these famous immigrant books to read during Immigrant Heritage Month 2022.
+June is Immigrant Heritage Month, a time to celebrate our shared heritage as a nation made of immigrants and an opportunity to learn about the cultural differences our friends, family, and neighbors brought with them from their first home countries.
+To stand with immigrants and honor their invaluable contributions, we’ve put together these famous immigrant books to read during Immigrant Heritage Month 2022.

 Importance of Immigrant Fiction

 Rhetorically speaking, we were all immigrants at some point.
 Many migrated to the states for economic and social gains while others were brought against their will.
 American literary history is all reflective of it, so much that immigrant fiction has become a recognizable genre.
 “I believe in America” are the first few words of the greatest US immigration story ever adapted to the silver screen, The Godfather.
 It then unfolds to examine the promise of the American dream versus the American reality.